 Stick to your approach:

-When you work towards developing an centralised, unified and independent approach for your bug tracking process, it’s of upmost importance to actually stick to it – after all, what’s the use of taking time to develop a process no one will use it?
+When you work towards developing a centralized, unified and independent approach for your bug tracking process, it’s of upmost importance to actually stick to it – after all, what’s the use of taking time to develop a process no one will use it?

-As we’ve mentioned yesterday, Pipefy offers a great way to create you very own customised Bug Tracking process with the possibility of including detailed explanation for every step of the way, as well as required/mandatory fields that must be completed before your team is able to move the card further down the line.
+As we’ve mentioned yesterday, Pipefy offers a great way to create your very own customized Bug Tracking process with the possibility of including detailed explanation for every step of the way, as well as required/mandatory fields that must be completed before your team is able to move the card further down the line.

-It’s very, very important to involve and get feedback of everyone using your bug tracking process to make sure everyone understands it, knows how to use it and can focus on ensuring the success of the process.
+It’s very, very important to involve and get feedback from everyone using your bug tracking process to make sure everyone understands it, knows how to use it, and can focus on ensuring the success of the process.

 Don’t complicate it: